Continuing Education for Recreational Boaters

 Basic Electricity for Small Boats & Recreational Boaters

 Designed for the recreational boater and for the small boat owner, this electrical class will take the mystery out of how electrical systems work.
 This 6-week class will cover batteries, alternators, solar and wind generators and related charging systems.

 Students will discuss methods for determining load requirements, wire sizing and wiring techniques.
-Finally, the course will offer instruction on small A/C generator and power inverter system, electrical system troubleshooting and meter reading.
-(Minimum 10 students required)
+Finally, the course will offer instruction on small A/C generator and power inverter systems, electrical system troubleshooting and meter reading.
+Course requires a minimum of 10 students.

 Marine Diesel Engine Maintenance & Operation for Boaters